Basic Verbs

 It can contain all valid character that are allowed by COBOL.

-For Example - "HELLO", "THIS ISN'T WRONG", etc. - Numeric literals - A numeric literal is a number that is a combination of a sign character (+ or -), and a decimal point.
+For Example - "HELLO", "THIS ISN'T WRONG", etc. - Numeric literals - A numeric literal is a number that is a combination of a sign (+ or -), and a decimal point.

 For Example - 1234, -1234, etc.

-Constant -
+Constant

 - Numeric constants – Numeric variables having one value throughout the program execution are called numeric constants.
-For example - 01 WS-PI PIC 9(2)V9(2) VALUE 3.14.
+3.14 is numeric constant .

-- Alphanumeric | non-numeric constants – Alphanumeric variables that have only one value throughout the program execution are called as alphanumeric constants.
-For example - 01 WS-HI PIC X(05) VALUE "HI".
+For Example - 01 WS-PI PIC 9(2)V9(2) VALUE 3.14. - Alphanumeric | non-numeric constants – Alphanumeric variables with only one value throughout the program execution are called alphanumeric constants.
+HI is the non-numeric constant.

-- Figurative Constants - System-defined constants are predefined in the COBOL and used as replacement for standard values like spaces, zeroes, etc. For example - 01 WS-VAR PIC 9(5) VALUE ZEROES.
+For Example - 01 WS-HI PIC X(05) VALUE "HI". - Figurative Constants - System-defined constants are predefined in the COBOL and used as replacements for standard values like spaces, zeroes, etc. ZEROES is the figurative constant.

 Figurative constants are system-defined keywords with predefined values.
 The figurative constants in COBOL are -